SymfonyCasts/solid/sfcasts/timeline-surprise.md

 ## Fixing the Slow Code

-Back in the code, the mistake I made is pretty embarrassing: I'm using some pretend logic to see whether or not we need to render the form.
+Back in the code, the mistake I made is pretty embarrassing.
+I'm using some pretend logic to see whether or not we need to render the form.
 But...
 I put the check too late!
-We're doing all the work of rendering the form... even if we won't use it.
+We're doing all the work of rendering the form... even if we don't use it.

 Let's move that code all the way to the top.
 Ah, too far - it needs to be after the fake `$latestTermsDate` variable.

 That looks better.
 Let's try it!
-I'll refresh the page, profile again and call it `[Recording] Homepage authenticated fixed subscriber`: http://bit.ly/sf-bf-timeline-fix
+I'll refresh the page.
+Profile again and call it `[Recording] Homepage authenticated fixed subscriber`: http://bit.ly/sf-bf-timeline-fix

 Let's jump straight to view the Timeline... double-click `RequestEvent` and this time... `AgreeToTermsSubscriber` is gone!
-We can see `RouterListener` and `Firewall`... but  *not* `AgreeToTermSubscriber`.
+We can see `RouterListener` and `Firewall`... but *not* `AgreeToTermsSubscriber`.
 That's not because our app isn't *calling* it anymore: it is.
 It's because Blackfire hides function calls that take almost no resources.
 That's great.